benbalter/plister/README.md

 1. Create a file in your home directory called `.osx.yml` (or symlink it from elsewhere) .
 2. Add your OS X preferences to the `.osx.yml` file, following the instructions below.

+### Dumping existing preferences

+To dump all your existing preferences, run `plister [path-to-your-preferences.yml] --dump`.
+This will output all your existing preferences as a YAML file at the specified path, defaulting to `~/.osx.yml` if none is given.
+You can also pass the `--stdout` flag to dump preferences to STDOUT.

 ### Describing preferences